 - Get routine screenings, including a colonoscopy.

 - Stick to a healthy diet and exercise regime.

 - Avoid excess sugar and drink alcohol in moderation.

 - Do your joints hurt?
 Take a swim or hop on a bike.
-Don’t let the stiffness that comes with ageing prevent you from exercising.
+Don’t let the stiffness that comes with aging prevent you from exercising.

 In Your 60’s

 - Don’t just stay active physically, keep your mind active too.
-Be engaged, join a new club or organisation.
+Be engaged, join a new club or organization.